namesake.

 54 | Elephantnose Fish

 These are known for their large brains and extraordinarily high intelligence, the cerebellum being enlarged and thus providing a brain-to-body size ratio like that of human beings.
-They can play the electric organ, and their morphology has led fishiologists to give them the name of—dammit it’s the same exact fish as the elephantfish only it had a separate, utterly unaware Wikipedia reference under this name.
+They can play the electric organ, and their morphology has led fishiologists to give them the name of—it’s the same exact fish as the elephantfish only it had a completely separate, mutually unaware Wikipedia reference under this name.

 N55.jpg